redlibrarian/redlibrarian.github.io/_posts/2019-10-13-commmunity-value-worth.markdown

 speakers](https://www.epl.ca/speaker-series/) you have to expect the public to make the same connection between the library and other kind of speakers.
-What's fascinating to me here - and extremely troubling - is that while public library's seem to expect the public from intuitively understanding when a particular speaker is not speaking on behalf of or whether the support of the library, they insist on vetting presentation made by their own workers, denying them their own intellectual freedom in order to protect their image.
+What's fascinating to me here - and extremely troubling - is that while public libraries seem to expect the public to intuitively understand when a particular speaker is not speaking on behalf of or whether the support of the library, they insist on vetting presentations made by their own workers, or policing their speech for fear they might be mistaken for representing the library, thus denying them their own intellectual freedom in order to protect their image.
 At best this is cognitive dissonance, at worst it is hypocrisy.
 There is, however, a political economy aspect of this as well.
 The idea that a "third party rental" is merely a